-Homebuyers often look for a roomy kitchen, so you can make yours more appealing for when you eventually sell, and more useful right now, if you spend the money to enlarge it.
-Open floor plans continue to be popular, and you can gain space by removing walls between your kitchen and other rooms without having to add onto your house.
+Everyone enjoys a roomy kitchen - make yours more appealing by enlarging your floor plan.
+Enlarging isn't always an option due to spatial limitations; in this case, you can accomplish a similar effect by opting for an open layout.
+Open floor plans continue to be popular, and you can gain space by removing walls between your kitchen and other rooms without adding to your house.
 A good designer or architect can help you figure out how to improve the flow of your kitchen and expand its usable space to fit your lifestyle.

 Many of us use our kitchens for quick or casual meals.
 It might be to grab a cup of coffee and a bagel on the way to work or school.
 Or it might be a quick sandwich for lunch.
 Other times we might have a full sit-down dinner together that's simply easier and faster to serve in the kitchen.
 That makes both serving and clean-up a lot more convenient.

 Think about remodeling your Portland kitchen to accommodate your various dining needs better.
 You'll want to ensure you create those options in your kitchen without sacrificing valuable floor space.
 Here are a few options you might consider.